 - If you're going to trust your financial data to the cloud, you need to know it's safe.
 Xero's access control is superior to MYOB's as it offers multi-factor authentication options.
 Xero is certified in Payment Card Industry (PCI) Data Security Standards (DSS) and SOC 2, while MYOB is not.

 - Xero offers a lot more integrations with third- party software and apps - over 400, in fact, which enhances its capabilities to suit the needs of almost any small-medium business.
 MYOB is restricted by its reliance on software that needs to be installed on your computer and is only Windows compatible.

 - A quick way to decide between Xero vs MYOB is by finding out what your accountant uses and recommends.
 At the end of the day, if they are proficient with a particular accounting platform, then it makes more sense to choose that one.

 Xero is the clear winner in the Australian market for cloud-based accounting software.
 Because it was designed from the ground up, it's built in a way that is simple, elegant, and intuitive for a small to medium-sized business.
 MYOB is catching up and offers a similar range of features to Xero, but it's not quite there yet in terms of ensuring a polished and uncomplicated user experience.

 At Liston Newton, we ultimately choose to use and recommend Xero as it works beautifully and saves time.
 We are not only a Xero partner firm but have attained Xero Gold Status.
 We are proud to be a Gold partner because it reflects our level of experience helping Melbourne-based businesses use Xero.

 If you would like to find out more about Xero and explore whether it would be a good fit for your accounting needs, we're here to help.
-Book a free, no-obligation consultation about how you can implement Xero into your business and migrate over your existing accounting software.
+Book a consultation about how you can implement Xero into your business and migrate over your existing accounting software.